NatronGitHub/Natron/Documentation/source/devel/startupscripts.rst

     * **init.py**

         This script is always run and should only initialize non-GUI stuff.
-You may not use it to initialize e.g new menus or windows.
+You may not use it to initialize e.g. new menus or windows.
 Generally this is a good place to initialize all the callbacks that you may want to use in your projects.

     * **initGui.py**